About Koh Tao

 Koh Tao island is developing but still retains an island charm.
 The balance is just about right – we have a great variety of resorts to fit every budget, plus fine cuisine from all over the world (especially fantastic Thai food).
 The West coast of Koh Tao has become the main touristic area, but buildings remain low level, mostly hidden amongst the palm trees that line the beaches.
 The East coast of Koh Tao is still undeveloped, largely due to the line of mountains that run down the centre of the island.

 Off the north west coast we have small three islands joined by a sand bar (Koh Nangyuan Island), plus the stunning Ang Tong Marine Park three hours south west of Koh Tao island.

-Most people enter Thailand by flying into Bangkok .
-From Bangkok there are three main options for getting down to Koh Tao island.
+Most people enter Thailand by flying into Bangkok.
+From Bangkok, there are three main options for getting down to Koh Tao island.
 We recommend using 12Go.asia for booking your tickets online.

 The fastest but most expensive route: Fly to Samui.

 The most direct route to Koh Tao is to fly from Bangkok to Koh Samui.
 If booked in advance, tickets can be found for less than 4,000 baht.
 From Samui you can take one of the high-speed ferries across to Koh Tao island (Lomprayah Catamaran or Seatran) – these cost about 700 baht per person and take about an hour and a half to 2 hours.

 If you shop around you may even be able to get a connecting or direct flight from your country of origin to Samui, cutting out the Bangkok bit.